Risk Management Will Enhance Business Growth

 Growing businesses deal with at least three components of risk: 1) eliminating the risk of setback from uncovered loss; 2) being free to make bold business decisions knowing that risks are managed; and 3) using risk to achieve competitive advantage.

-In reality, risk management is all about anticipating and preparing for loss events.
-Risk management is not all about reaction – it is about anticipating and planning.
+In reality, risk management is all about thinking ahead and preparing for loss events.
+Risk management is not all about reaction – rather it is anticipating and planning.
 The prepared company does not expend time and effort bemoaning the event, it simply continues to move ahead without interruption.
 On a personal level, the responsible individual is not defending his or her job, but continuing to move ahead as well.

 When losses are anticipated, minimized and where possible financed, you will feel greater freedom to make bold business decisions knowing your risks are managed.
 A maker of medical devices can move ahead aggressively into new product areas without concern that product liability will wipe out profits.
 A real estate developer can acquire substantial concentrations of property within a given geographic area without worrying about a single storm destroying the entire portfolio.
 Your net income and your payroll can be insured, so neither your income statement, nor your company, suffer from a temporary shut down.

 Companies can utilize risk to achieve competitive advantage.
 When you assume some of your customer’s risk, you make your product or service more attractive vis-a`-vis that of your competitors.
 For example, if you are in the IT services business, it is common to have a very broad limitation of liability in your customer agreements.
 This means the customer assumes all risk, even loss due to your own negligence.
 To the customers, this seems unfair, but they have no choice.
 Now you come along with a more user-friendly agreement that assumes at least a part of their risk and you immediately create the competitive advantage that makes you the product/service of choice.
 How can you assume such risk when your competitors cannot?
 Either: